fdang26/cse15l-lab-reports/report3.md

         Hong Kong has many attractions that appeal to children of all ages.
 Hong Kong’s many beaches are especially fun for children.
 ```
 This option is called "Behind" and shows a certain number of lines before the matched line, and accepts an argument that tells it how many lines to display.
+This is particularly useful when coding from the command line as it allows you look at the surrounding code to provide context that can explain what the matched line does.

 ## grep -w
 ```